General Game Rules

 Day Two Tournament

 All teams will be seeded into the Day Two Tournament based on the win/loss record and points differential the day before in pool play.
+All ties will result in electronic coin toss done by the system.

-Fighting and Conduct Policy
+Assault & Conduct Policy

 Rule section content